SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/lambda.md

 - **Lambda Log Forwarder**.
 Configure a collection of Amazon CloudWatch Logs using our AWS Lambda function using a Sumo Logic provided CloudFormation template, as described in [Amazon CloudWatch Logs](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/) or configure collection without using CloudFormation, see [Collect Amazon CloudWatch Logs using a Lambda Function](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-lambda-function/).<br/>

 * While configuring the cloudwatch log source, following Fields can be added in the source:
-    * Add an **account** field and assign it a value which is a friendly name / alias to your AWS account from which you are collecting logs.
+    * Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
-Logs can be queried via the “account" field.
+Logs can be queried via the **account** field.
     * Add a **region** field and assign it the value of the respective AWS region where the Lambda function exists.
     * Add an **accountId** field and assign it the value of the respective AWS account id which is being used.